Feeding Discus Fish

-A very common question I get from customers is What are you feeding the discus?
-How often should I feed them?
-How much should I feed them?
+A very common question I get from customers is What are you feeding discus fish?
+How often should I be feeding discus fish?
+How much should I be feeding discus fish?

 Here is what I have been doing with my discus for many years with great success.
 All about feeding discus fish.

 First of all,

 Under 3 months of age – feed ten to twelve times per day.

 3 to 12 months of age – feed up to five times per day.